A. E. B. Coldiron

 Coldiron's graduate students have worked successfully on such topics as transnational Armada pamphlets, lyric poetics and the Renaissance garden, script-to-print techniques, Elizabeth I's speeches, Spenser, emblems, and early modern visual poetics.
 Her former PhD students have won grants and fellowships from e.g. the ACLS (American Council of Learned Societies), the Mellon Foundation, the Folger Library, and the NEH.

 Her current projects include books on (a) the English translations of the works of Christine de Pizan and (b) the mutable representations of authors and translators in words and images.
+She is coordinator of a Special Topic Issue on translation in PMLA planned for publication in May 2023; see CFP, with deadline of June 2021, about halfway down this page.
 Questions about poetic translation and more generally about literary change (whether translingual and transcultural, socio-historical, and/or material-textual) continue to animate her research.
-She is happy to supervise projects that take up such topics and questions.

 Books and Editions

 - Printers Without Borders: Translation and Textuality in the Renaissance (Cambridge, UK: Cambridge University Press, 2015).
+Reprinted in Paperback, Cambridge University Press, 2020.
 More information.
-See reviews in Renaissance Quarterly, SEL: Studies in English Literature, and in Spenser Review.
+See reviews in Renaissance Quarterly, SEL: Studies in English Literature, Spenser Review, Philological Quarterly, Sendebar, The Library, Cahiers Élisabéthains, and Bibliothèque d'Humanisme et Renaissance.

 - Canon, Period, and the Poetry of Charles of Orleans: Found in Translation.
 Ann Arbor: University of Michigan Press, 2000.See reviews in Translation & Literature, Renaissance Quarterly, and Sixteenth-Century Journal.

-- Christine de Pizan in English Print, 1478-1549 MHRA Tudor and Stuart Translations Series (under contract).
+- Editor, Christine de Pizan in English Print, 1478-1549 MHRA Tudor and Stuart Translations Series (under contract).

 Selected Articles and Essays